-This additional IV explains some of the confusion one sees about the key length in WEP-since larger key lengths sound more secure, the 24 bits of the IV sound nice when added to the actual key length, although the user can of course only configure the left-over portion.
-The IEEE standard originally foresaw a relatively short key length of 40 bits, which was probably oriented towards the then-existing US export restrictions on strong cryptography-this variant is usually called WEP64 in brochures.
-Most WLAN cards today support a variant in which the user can configure a 104-bit key, which results in a 128 bit long RC4 key-correspondingly, this is often called WEP128.
+The IEEE standard originally foresaw a relatively short key length of 40 bits, which was probably oriented towards the then-existing US export restrictions on strong cryptography; this variant in combination with the 24 bits of the IV is usually referred to as WEP64.
+Most WLAN cards today support a variant in which the user can configure a 104bit key, which results in a 128 bit long RC4 key-correspondingly, this is often called WEP128.
 More seldom are key lengths of 128 bits (WEP152) or 232 bits (WEP 256).
+In principle RC4 can work with key lengths of up to 2048 bits (WEP keys of up to 2024 bits), although in practice key lengths reach a simple limit at which the user can manage to enter the columns of digits without making a mistake.